 05 of 07

 Pella has several lines of wood windows, from the bargain Proline 450 to the Architect Series, which comes in mahogany, alder, fir, pine, and white-painted, along with oak, cherry, red oak, and maple available through special order.
-Within the pine species, it's possible to keep the wood natural or to have Pella pre-stain the wood in a range of seven shades, ranging from a golden oak to a dark mahogany.
+Within the pine species, it's possible to keep the wood natural or to have Pella pre-stain the wood in a range of seven shades, ranging from golden oak to dark mahogany.

 06 of 07

 Harvey Building Products is a massive company, booking well over $300 million in sales.
 But most of its business lies elsewhere—vinyl siding, vinyl windows, doors, and so on.

-Their Majesty wood windows line is just a drop in the large bucket, and it isn't much: It includes the two mainstays of most window companies, double-hungs and casements, as well as a few other window styles.
+Their Majesty wood windows line is just a drop in the large bucket, and it isn't much: It includes the two mainstays of most window companies, double-hung and casements, as well as a few other window styles.
 Pine is the only interior wood option, and all exteriors are aluminum.

 07 of 07

 Milgard is based in Tacoma, WA and has a wide reach throughout the West, with dealers located as far east as Oklahoma and Missouri.
 Milgard has only one series (Essence) in wood, and that series offers only pine and fir as species options.
 Exterior material is fiberglass.